US comedian Bob Saget found dead | DW | 10.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-US comedian Bob Saget was found dead in a hotel room in Orlando, US police announced on Monday.
+US comedian Bob Saget was found dead in a hotel room in a Florida hotel room, local police announced on Sunday.
 He was 65.

 Police said there were no signs that foul play or drugs were involved in his death.